Skip to main content

 • grinding

-The grinding aspect of the game is described as excessively time-consuming, with players feeling that it requires an unrealistic commitment, akin to needing a "second life."
-While some find satisfaction in completing tedious tasks, the overall sentiment suggests that the grinding can be overwhelming and may detract from the enjoyment of the game.
+The grinding aspect of the game is often described as excessively time-consuming, with many players feeling that it requires an unrealistic commitment, akin to needing a "second life" to complete.
+Despite the tedious nature of grinding, some players find satisfaction in achieving all objectives, viewing it as a badge of honor.

 • “You'll need a second life for grinding.”